Western Clarion

 The Western Clarion was a newspaper launched in January 1903 that became the official organ of the Socialist Party of Canada (SPC).

 At one time it was the leading left-wing newspaper in Canada.
 It lost influence after 1910–11 when various groups broke away from the SPC.

-The editors were unsympathetic to women's demands for the vote and the right to work for pay.

 During World War I (1914–14) the Western Clarion was internationalist and denounced a war in which workers fought while others profited.